okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/java/integrationsteps.md

 ### Step 4: Get user profile information-optional

-Optionally, you can obtain basic user information after a successful user sign in by making a request to Okta's Open ID Connect authorization server.
+Optionally, you can obtain basic user information after the user is authenticated by making a request to Okta's Open ID Connect authorization server.
 See [Get user profile information after sign in](/docs/guides/oie-embedded-sdk-alternate-flows/java/main/#getuserprofileinfo).